wp-plugins/hello-dolly-for-your-song/readme.txt

 === Hello Dolly For Your Song ===
 Contributors: unmus
-Tags: hello dolly
+Tags: hello dolly, love
 Requires at least: 3.5.1
 Tested up to: 3.5.1
-Stable tag: 4.3
+Stable tag: trunk
 License: GPLv3 or later

 This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg.
 It shows the songtext of any song in the admin head.